AhmarZaidi/CLIMP/README.md

 Uses mciSendStringA() function of Windows Multimedia API (winmm.dll) to play mp3 files.

-It is restricted to 9 songs in the 'Song List'.
+It is restricted to 9 songs in 'Show List'.
 If more mp3s are present in the songs folder it will only take first 9.

 Displays error messege for mp3s which could not be played.